hoehermann/purple-signald/README.md

   * Emoji reactions are displayed
   * Stickers can be displayed if GDK headers were available at build-time and a [GDK webp pixbuf loader](https://github.com/aruiz/webp-pixbuf-loader) is present in the system at run-time.
 Stickers are not animated.
   * It is possible to leave a Signal group by leaving the Pidgin chat (close the window) after removing it from the Pidgin buddy list.
-  * The plug-in can cache a user-defined number of incoming messages so you can reply to them by starting the message with "@needle:" or "at character followed by a text followed by a colon".
-The newest cached messages containing the needle will be replied to.
+  * The plug-in can cache a user-defined number of incoming messages so you can reply to them by starting the message with "@needle:" (read "at character followed by a text followed by a colon").
+The most recent cached message containing the needle will be replied to.
   ![Reply](/doc/reply.png?raw=true "Screenshot showcasing reply feature")

 * Additional features contributed by [Hermann Kraus](https://github.com/herm/):